 The reasons behind why so many seniors struggle with meal preparation are numerous.
 Some face mobility issues resulting from chronic conditions such as arthritis, while others may be having trouble staying on track with meal times because their memory is not what it used to be.
 However, with companion care, you can rest easy knowing they are taking in the nutrition they need to stay happy and healthy for a long time.

 Through our Interactive Caregiving brand of care, our professional staff will work with your loved one to help keep them as engaged as possible.
 This means that although our caregivers will be caring for your senior loved one, caregivers will also look for ways to include them in their own care.

-When it comes to meal preparation, this means involving your loved one in the process as much as possible.
+When it comes to meal preparation and companion care, this means involving your loved one in the process as much as possible.
 Of course, some people will be able to participate more or less than others, but that does not really matter.
 What matters is that your loved one feels like they still have obligations and a purpose.
 This will help improve their self-esteem and outlook.

 Our caregivers can wholly prepare meals for your loved one and go to the grocery store, or they can help with the process.
 For example, a caregiver can do all the labor-intensive work like chopping up vegetables and other ingredients and cleaning up while your loved one focuses on the actual cooking only.

 Companion care does not stop at meal preparation and can be integrated into any of our care service plans.
 To find out how your loved one can benefit from our care services program, please call our office in Reno, NV, today!
 We look forward to helping you find the best care solution possible.

 Contact us today!

 Thank You.
 Someone from our Comfort Keepers team will reach out to you shortly.